What is fintech? Fintech, or financial technology, refers to a broad range of technological applications in the financial services industry.

 In 2016, TechCrunch anticipated that the next big trend in the payments sector would be efforts to embed transactional efficiency into platforms that currently don’t support sophisticated payments systems — think of big social media sites like Pinterest (NYSE:PINS) and LinkedIn, whose parent company is Microsoft (NASDAQ:MSFT).

-True to this report, social networking sites have started rolling out testing payment options, led by Facebook (NASDAQ:FB) through its platforms Instagram and WhatsApp.
+True to this report, social networking sites have started rolling out payment options, led by Facebook (NASDAQ:FB) through its platforms Instagram and WhatsApp.

 What is fintech?
 Cryptocurrencies